 Just because you’ve found something on the internet doesn’t mean it’s reputable.
 Before you click the “Buy” button make sure you do a little bit of research to see if you can trust the retailer you’re purchasing from.
 A quick way to check them out is by reading some of their customer reviews.
 Obviously, these can be skewed in either direction, but they can help spot any immediate red flags.

-4. Shopping online is safe on the retailer’s website or app only
+4. Use retailer’s website or app only

 A good rule of thumb when shopping online is to go directly to a retailer’s website or use their mobile app.
 Scammers can use fake links or social media accounts to direct you to stores that aren’t real.
 Ultimately, taking your money and your personal information.